etlbox/etlbox.website/doks_v1.6/content/recipes/data-integration/merge-overview.md

 ```

 You could further enhance the dynamic nature of your data flow by creating target tables on the fly based on the schema of the incoming data.
 This can be particularly useful in scenarios where the schema is not known beforehand.
 An introduction to creating dynamic data flows like this will be part of another article.

+## Conclusion

+Merging data is a key skill that helps keep your business information accurate and useful.
+Whether you're working with a few records or millions of them, using the right methods can save time, reduce mistakes, and make your processes smoother.
+Tools like ETLBox can make this even easier by helping you clean, transform, and load your data quickly and efficiently.
+By using these techniques and tools, you can ensure your data is always up-to-date and your business stays ahead in the data-driven world.